Serbian Army (revolutionary): Training

 The first foot drill (egzercir) began in 1804 by the troops besieging Belgrade.
 The army trained in the nahija and camps, with Karađorđe being known to have personally watched over exercises in Topola, the most important centre for training and military reserve from where units were dispatched.
 The military training was conducted initially according to Austrian routines as the first instructors (egzercir-majstori) either came from the Military Frontier or were local veterans of the Free Corps.
 In the leadership, Free Corps veterans included Karađorđe, Sima Marković, Miloje Todorović, among others.
 Austrian influence was evident also in the names of officer ranks.
 With the Russian-Serbian alliance and arrival of Russian troops in 1807, the training was conducted according to Russian routines.
 For a period following this, there were two military training divisions in Serbia, one in the east, where the rebels fought alongside the Russians and had many of their officers among their ranks, and one in the west, where there were Austrian instructors and proximity to Austrian borders, however, by the end, the Russian principle prevailed.
 The first regulations of training were implemented with the establishment of the regular battalion in 1808, while the second regulations came in 1813 and included pictures of uniforms, further regulations were written the same year in the Military Code (Военнии устав, Војни устав) by the captain of regular troops Jakov Jakšić according to Russian principle.

 Law

-War spoils are important motivation in all wars, and the rebels used the Byzantine principles for the soldier's right to loot (Ecloga and Prochiron) and were morally justified in looting "Turk" feudal lords.
+War spoils are important motivation in all wars, and the rebels used the Byzantine principles for the soldier's right to loot (Ekloge ton nomon and Prochiron) and were morally justified in looting "Turk" feudal lords.
 Most of the loot ended up in the hands of the starešina (chief), often through incorrect division.
 Due to this, although only formally, point 10 in Karađorđe's Law Code (zakonik) includes fines to the chief if he steals his soldier's rightful loot.
 There were instances where chiefs freed individuals from conscription in exchange for unpaid work (corvée, known in Serbo-Croatian as kuluk), and this was also regulated with fines and temporary exclusion from the government.
 Letting soldiers go home in exchange for gifts and bribes were seen as treason.